Our Team

 [email protected]

-Dr. Chelsea Ullman is a Research Scientist at the Global Women’s Institute (GWI).
+Dr. Chelsea Ullman is a Research Scientist at the Global Women’s Institute, where she plays a primary leadership role in the What Works to Prevent Violence Against Women and Girls Research Consortium.
 She joined GWI at its founding while serving as a Presidential Fellow at the George Washington University (a selective program that offers high-achieving students the opportunity for professional development while completing a Masters degree).